jaspector

 Monday through Friday, 8:00 a.m. to 4:30 p.m.
 (Village office hours)

-Typical inspection sequence: Zoning approval first, then building permit, then inspections by the applicable building authority, then final occupancy approval where required.
+Typical sequence: Zoning approval first, then building permit, then inspections by the applicable building authority, then final occupancy approval where required.

 Baltimore's zoning page requires zoning permits when a building or structure is built, moved, added to, or altered, including single-family, multi-family, commercial, industrial, building additions, fences, in-ground pools, satellite dish antennas, signs, and wireless telecommunication facilities.

+Building permit fees in Baltimore, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Contractor registration fee is $50..
 Fees are calculated as: Not fully published on the reviewed village pages..

-1. Apply for a Village zoning permit first and submit the zoning application to the Village Office.
+To apply for a building permit in Baltimore, OH, follow these steps: 1.
+Apply for a Village zoning permit first and submit the zoning application to the Village Office.
 2. For commercial work, present the signed zoning permit to the Fairfield County Building Department for the building-permit process and inspections.
 3. For residential work, apply through the CommunityCore permit portal used by the Village's SAFEbuilt contractor.
 4. Ensure contractor registration is current with the Village before work starts.
 5. Complete required inspections through Fairfield County for commercial work or through SAFEbuilt for residential work.
 6. Obtain final occupancy approval from the applicable authority.
 Baltimore's building page states Fairfield County issues the occupancy permit for commercial work.